FCOO/leaflet-time-slider/README.md

 ### Methods

-All methods in [jquery-control-box] is avaiable.
+All methods in [leaflet-control-box] is avaiable.

 `.trimeSlider` contains the TimeSlider-object with as in [jquery-time-slider]